2015 Year in Review: Finding Innovation in Solitude (+new jewelry designs) December 31, 2015 08:30

 In retrospect, my habit of putting down my own writing was a sad sort of defense to protect myself from feeling hurt again.
 But in truth, it made the act of writing even more stressful.
 In short, my ability to write was paralyzed by the pain of my past.

-But once I was able to identify the basis of my fear and set it aside, I was able to start moving forward without letting it control me.
+But once I was able to identify the basis of my fear and set it aside, I was able to start moving forward without let it control me.